Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Magnification bias for spectroscopic galaxy clustering

-We validate our implementation against the external code \coffe \citep[COrrelation Function Full-sky Estimator;][]{Tansella:2018sld}, which calculates the galaxy 2PCF and its multipoles using linear perturbation theory.
-We adopt a fiducial cosmology specified in the second column of \cref{tab:mag_bias_priors}.
+We validate our implementation against the external code COrrelation Function Full-sky Estimator \citep[\coffe;][]{Tansella:2018sld}, which calculates the galaxy 2PCF and its multipoles using linear perturbation theory.
+We adopted the fiducial cosmology specified in the second column of \cref{tab:mag_bias_priors}.

 Assuming fiducial cosmological and nuisance values as detailed in the second column of \cref{tab:mag_bias_priors}, we calculate the density and magnification auto-correlation and cross-correlation functions, $\xi_\ell^{\mu\mu}$ and $\xi_\ell^{\rm g\mu}$, comparing our results between \cloe and \coffe, and plot their relative per cent differences in Figs.~\ref{fig:rel_diff_xi_g_mu} and \ref{fig:rel_diff_xi_mu_mu} respectively.
-For each redshift bin, we show the monopole, quadrupole, and hexadecapole for a separation range of $s = [40,385]\, \text{Mpc}$ following \cite{EP-JelicCizmek}.
+For each redshift bin, we show the monopole, quadrupole, and hexadecapole for a separation range of $s \in [40,385]\, \text{Mpc}$ following \cite{EP-JelicCizmek}.
 We see that in the case of $\xi_\ell^{\rm g\mu}$, the relative difference is well within $0.2\%$ in all cases.
 For $\xi_\ell^{\mu\mu}$, it is less than $2\%$.
 As a sanity check, we also verify the galaxy density auto-correlation $\xi^{\rm{gg}}_{\rm{obs},\ell}$ against \coffe; the results are collected in Appendix~\ref{app:a}.